 Novation Launchkey Mini MK3 – Best Budget MIDI Keyboard For Garage Band

-The Novation Launchkey Mini MK 3 is an incredible mini MIDI keyboard controller that works really well with all major DAWs.
-The integration is flawless with Garageband and Novation typically makes super user-friendly controllers in general.
+The Novation Launchkey Mini MK 3 is an incredible mini MIDI keyboard controller that works well with all major DAWs.
+The integration is flawless with Garageband, and Novation typically makes super user-friendly controllers in general.

-Up until recently, the Akai MPK Mini MK2 was the best option for mini controllers, but now with the Novation Mini MK3, it’s hard to not have it as my top pick.
+Until recently, the Akai MPK Mini MK2 was the best option for mini controllers, but now with the Novation Mini MK3, it’s hard not to have it as my top pick.

 I currently believe that this is one of the best MIDI keyboards for Garageband.
-If you use our criteria above for judging, you will notice that it is a great price, it’s easy to use, has great functionality, & it is extremely portable.
+If you use our criteria above for judging, you will notice that it is a great price, easy to use, has excellent functionality, & is highly portable.

 - 16 velocity-sensitive pads

-- Comes with impressive free software including Ableton Live Lite
+- It comes with impressive free software, including Ableton Live Lite

 - Fully controls Ableton Live